Soccer-Ukraine drawn away to Bosnia in Euro playoffs, Wales host Finland

 Twenty teams have already sealed their spots in next year's tournament through the qualifying campaign, with 12 nations fighting for three more places.
 Germany feature as hosts.

-Ukraine travel to Bosnia & Herzegovina in a Path B semi-final with the winners hosting either Israel or Iceland.
+Ukraine travel to Bosnia in a Path B semi-final with the winners hosting either Israel or Iceland.

+"I've already said that it doesn't matter who we get in the draw.
+We got the national team of Bosnia & Herzegovina.
+We will prepare for this opponent," Ukraine manager Serhiy Rebrov said.

+"During these months, we will keep an eye on both our players and the opponents.
+I am familiar with the national team of Bosnia & Herzegovina, they have selected good players," Rebrov added.

 The Path A semi-finals will feature Wales at home to Finland with the winners then welcoming Poland or Estonia.